Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/saas-subscription-agreement.md

 **1.2** "Customer Data" means all data, information, and materials submitted by Customer or Authorized Users to the Services.

-**1.3** "Documentation" means the user guides, help files, and other documentation provided by SkyMirror for the Services.
+**1.3** "Documentation" means the user guides, help files, and other documentation provided by Skymirror for the Services.

 **1.4** "Order Form" means the ordering document specifying the Services, fees, and other terms agreed between the Parties.

-**1.5** "Services" means the SkyMirror software-as-a-service products specified in the Order Form, including CheckMet and/or Traquiva.
+**1.5** "Services" means the Skymirror software-as-a-service products specified in the Order Form, including CheckMet and/or Traquiva.

 **1.6** "Subscription Term" means the period during which Customer has access to the Services as specified in the Order Form.